 The majority of stories Si tells, no matter what the original subject, devolve into this.
 Phil has called it "Si-ence fiction".

-Not so Above It All: Willie sees himself as the more sophisticated member of the Robinson clan but he still somehow ends up doing insane stuff like blowing up beaver dams and enjoying the impromptu test duck pond where the loading bay used to be.
+Not so Above It All: Willie sees himself as the more sophisticated member of the Robertson clan but he still somehow ends up doing insane stuff like blowing up beaver dams and enjoying the impromptu test duck pond where the loading bay used to be.

 Only Known by Their Nickname: Jep (first name Jules; the nickname comes from his middle name, Jeptha).
 Phil's wife, Marsha Kay, is always addressed "Miss Kay."
 And then there's Mountain Man.
 Possibly played straight with Jimmy Red.